Camp Scheideck, California

 and 30 mi from Frazier Park in Kern County.

 Geography

-It is situated on Reyes Creek within the Los Padres National Forest 1.5 mi from a county road leading from Lake of the Woods to California State Route 33.
+It is situated on Reyes Creek within the Los Padres National Forest 1.5 mi from Lockwood Valley Road leading from Frazier Park / Lake of the Woods to California State Route 33, just north of.
 It is 3780 ft above sea level.

 Climate

 The climate of Camp Scheideck is Mediterranean, characterized by hot, dry summers, at times exceeding 100 F, and mild, rainy winters, with lows at night falling below freezing at times.
+The area is some of the highest temperature dirunals with average yearly highs being at or sometimes higher than the nearby Central Valley but with lows that commonly several degrees colder with frosts seen from as early as September to May.

-Flash floods and heavy snowfall can happen trapping residents inside the river crossings for a few days.
+Flash floods and heavy snowfall can happen, trapping residents inside the river crossings for a few days.

 History

 Founding and growth

 According to Bonnie Ketterl Kane of the Ridge Route Communities Museum and Historical Society, the community was founded in 1888 by Martin Scheideck of Germany, who traveled with a friend, Gebhardt Wegis, "to avoid mandatory enlistment in the army."